jeffwitz/Libusb-UVC/examples/README.md

   decoder backends when available).
 Offers format listing (`--list`) and sensor selection via `--interface`.
 - `uvc_capture_frame.py` — Grab a single frame and save it to disk.
-Supports direct MJPEG saving or conversion to PNG when OpenCV is installed.
+Supports direct MJPEG saving or conversion to PNG when OpenCV is installed, and now honours the same streaming parameters as the preview helper (including the decoder selection and optional `--duration` timeout override).
 - `uvc_display_frame.py` — Matplotlib-based frame rendering with automatic
   fallback to saving images when no display is available.
+Shares the preview helper’s streaming flags for consistency.
 - `uvc_led_preview.py` — Toggle LED controls while keeping a preview running.
 - `exposure_sweep.py` — Disable auto-exposure and sweep the absolute exposure value across its supported range.
+Accepts `--frames / --steps`, the microsecond range (`--min-exposure-us` / `--max-exposure-us`) or millisecond shortcuts (`--min-ms` / `--max-ms`), and reuses the streaming flags above so you can match the preview configuration exactly.

 ## Still-Image Capture